 How to apply multiple fonts to a single cell in Excel using XlsIO

-Syncfusion Excel (XlsIO) library is a .NET Excel library used to create, read, and edit Excel documents.
-Also, converts Excel documents to PDF files.
-Using this library, it is possible to set Rich Text in a single cell in Excel document.
+Syncfusion® Excel (XlsIO) library is a .NET Excel library used to create, read, and edit Excel documents.
+It also converts Excel documents to PDF files.
+Using this library, it is possible to set rich text in a single cell in an Excel document.

-Steps to set Rich Text to single cell in a worksheet, programmatically:
+Steps to set rich text to a single cell in a worksheet, programmatically:

 - Create a new C# console application project.